Current as of 1 September 2019

 Email and other applications

-As email is not a secure form of communication, unless encrypted, we do not employ the use of email for the purposes of transferring personal information or communicating with patients.
-Patients need to contact us by phone, fax, mail or by using the form on our Contact page.
+As unencrypted email isn’t a secure form of communication, we don’t use to transfer personal information or communicate patients.
+You need to contact us by phone, fax or mail.

 Why do we collect, use, hold and share your personal information?